 Many children and adolescents diagnosed with medulloblastoma will survive into adulthood.
 However, survivors may face physical, psychological, social and intellectual challenges related to their treatment and will require ongoing assessment and specialized care.

-To address the needs of this growing community of brain tumor survivors, Dana-Farber/Boston Children’s Cancer and Blood Disorders Center established the Stop & Shop Family Pediatric Neuro-Oncology Outcomes Clinic.
+To address the needs of this growing community of brain tumor survivors, Dana-Farber/Boston Children’s Cancer and Blood Disorders Center provides brain tumor survivorship support through the Stop & Shop Family Pediatric Neuro-Oncology Outcomes Clinic.

 Today, more than 900 pediatric brain tumor survivors of all ages are followed by the Outcomes Clinic, a multi-disciplinary program designed to address long-term health and social issues for families and survivors of childhood brain tumors.